rockstor/rockstor-doc/ups-setup/ups_setup.rst

 This is the most common configuration.
 Rockstor is connected directly to the data port of the UPS, usually via serial or USB connection, and doesn't share the mains / ups data with any other machines.
+This mode requires the following

-This mode requires the following fields:
+fields:

 * **NUT Mode** - A drop down and in this case **standalone** is required
 * **NUT Driver** - Please see NUT's `Hardware Compatibility List <http://www.networkupstools.org/stable-hcl.html>`_ to select the correct driver for your particular UPS make and model.
-* **UPS Port** - the port name for how the UPS data cable is connected to the Rockstor machine; examples are **/dev/ttyS0** for the first serial port or **/dev/ttyUSB0** or **auto** for many direct usb connected UPSs.
+* **UPS Port** - the port name for how the UPS data cable is connected to the Rockstor machine eg - **/dev/ttyS0** for the first serial port - **/dev/ttyUSB0** for the first USB to serial port adapter - **auto** for many directly usb connected UPSs.
 * **NUT User** - N.B. this is not a system user but reserved solely for NUT use.
 * **NUT User Password** - A password for the above nut user.